containers/podman-desktop/website/docs/compose/index.md

 1. [You set up Compose](compose/setting-up-compose).
 1. You have a [Compose file](https://github.com/compose-spec/compose-spec/blob/master/spec.md#compose-file).
 1. [You run a Compose engine on the Compose file](compose/running-compose).
-1. The Compose engine starts the containers and services, and adds an internal label to each resource:
+1. The Compose engine starts the containers and services, and adds a label to each resource:

    - Container label: `com.docker.compose.project`
    - Service label: `com.docker.compose.service`

-1. Podman Desktop detects the Compose labels, and lists it appropriately within the UI.
+1. Podman Desktop detects the Compose labels, and displays the container group as a pod.

    ![img2](img/compose-in-containers-view.png)